What is United Way of Greater Cleveland?

 What does United Way do besides raise and allocate funds?

 No other organization is better equipped to lead our community toward a better future for all.
 For 104 years, United Way of Greater Cleveland has been dedicated to improving lives.
 In addition to strategically investing in programs to serve those in need, United Way is keeping a watchful eye on the needs of our community.
+We ensure that the basic needs of our fellow citizens are met, that everyone has access to food, shelter, transportation and medication.
 Education is one of the most effective ways to address poverty and United Way is investing in programs to help ensure our youth succeed in school.
 United Way also invests in families to help them achieve and maintain financial stability.
 And United Way is committed to helping our community access the resources for good health.
 United Way is dedicated to:

 - Effective Impact Strategies: United Way of Greater Cleveland’s 90 Community Impact volunteers make investment decisions grounded in research and aligned with the health and human service needs in our community.
 The impact strategies are concentrated in education, financial stability, health and basic needs and are designed to create a better future for all.